 How easy are Reiss coats to clean and care for?

 The majority of Reiss coats require specialist dry cleaning to avoid damaging the integrity of the fabric.
 If in doubt, check the specific care instructions, as some lighter, polyester styles can be popped in the machine on a delicate cycle.

 Leather and shearling styles require a specialist leather clean, so enquire with your local dry cleaner to see if this is something they can offer.
 If not, there are plenty of online services you can post your jacket or coat to, for them to clean and return to you.

 Giving the brand her royal seal of approval, the Duchess of Cambridge has been busy flying the flag for Reiss coats for years.
 She was first spotted in a white Olivia pea coat by the brand at Prince William’s graduation from the Central Flying School in 2008 and was praised for re-wearing it during their 2020 tour of Ireland—proof that good-quality fabrics and simple yet stylish design always stand the test of time.
 More recently, Kate Middleton has been spotted championing Reiss' tailoring in a gorgeous double-breasted cream blazer.
 A longstanding fan of the brand, Kate often opts for Reiss' timeless wardrobe classics that'll never date.

 Does Reiss offer easy returns?

-UK customers can return unwanted items within 28 days for a full refund via three different methods.
+UK and US customers can return unwanted items within 28 days for a full refund.

 Firstly, you can do so for free at any standalone Reiss store, not including department stores, airports or franchises.

-Reiss coats might be pricey, but thanks to classic shapes and colourways, they’ll more than earn their keep in your wardrobe.
-If you can spend upwards of £200 on a coat, we highly recommend them.
+Reiss coats might be pricey, but thanks to classic shapes and colorways, they’ll more than earn their keep in your wardrobe.
+If you can spend upwards of £200 or $300 on a coat, we highly recommend them.